 Needless to say, connecting with those with whom we are unfamiliar or feel different from can be a very tall order (hence why anthropology isn’t a very popular subject of study!).
 In Western culture, generally, we like to think of ourselves as bounded individuals capable of ultimate independence while sharing our lives with others.
 We are generally rewarded for exhibiting self-sufficiency over communality and spirituality.
 Fear – and the hard work of confronting it (along with other emotions) – is a large part of this story.

 As Jules Evans said in a recent Aeon essay, ‘[t]he journey beyond the self is not safe or predictable’, then again ‘staying in the self also has its risks – boredom, staleness, sterility, despair’.
-In not risking discomfort, there’s also the unresolved fear (and pain) of that we are yet to comprehend.
+In not risking discomfort, there’s also the unresolved fear (and pain) of that which we are yet to comprehend.
 No one is entirely ‘wrong’ in their beliefs, but if you find yourself physically awoken by something – in agreement or angry revolt – it might be useful to recognise the points at which the chords struck, and to be more curious about the unforeseen overlaps.

 Unlike Krista Tippett, I don’t believe in a God.
 I can, however, sense a spirituality through connections with the living human race.
 As an advocate of phenomenology, I view lived experiences of ‘self’ as being thoroughly enmeshed in a larger experience with others and the world.
 And there is no one disciplinary turf to best unpack that on – I can accept that theology and anthropology alike have common stakes in the road despite diverging a little on where the roads might lead us.
 It does not pay to be afraid of those common stakes.
 Further, I try to be what my partner describes as ‘anti-disciplinary’ in my thinking about knowledge, in order to keep interrogating present assumptions or ‘truths’ (yes, Foucault might have nodded along here too).